Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Quantifier elimination algorithm

-\item [(b)] The terminal level of $Ind(F_{R(U)})$ admits a free decomposition induced from the free decomposition of the terminal group of the NTQ group $\Gamma _{R(L_1)}$, $M=M_1*\ldots M_s*F$, where $F$ is a free group (possibly trivial) and $M_1,\ldots ,M_s$ are embedded into conjugates of the non-cyclic freely indecomposable factors in the free decomposition of the terminal level of $\Gamma _{R(L_1)}$.
-We replace each $M_i$ by the factor that contains it. \item [(c)] We add to $Ind(F_{R(U)})$ all the QH subgroups of $\Gamma _{R(L_1)}$ that have non-trivial intersection with $Ind(\Gamma _{R(U)})$, do not have free variables, the corresponding level of $Ind(\Gamma _{R(U)}$ intersects non-trivially some of their adjacent vertex groups, and their addition decreases the Kurosh rank. \item [(d)] We add also those QH subgroups $Q$ of the group $\Gamma _{R(L_1)}$ that intersect $Ind(\Gamma _{R(U)})$ in a subgroup of finite index (in $Q$) and have less free variables than the subgroup in the intersection. \item [(e)] We add all the elements that conjugate different $QH$ subgroups (abelian vertex groups) of $Ind(\Gamma _{R(U)})$ into the same QH subgroup of ${\mathcal L_1}$ if this decreases the Kurosh rank. \item [(f)] We add edge groups of abelian subgroups of the enveloping group that have non-trivial intersection with $Ind(\Gamma _{R(U)})$ if this does not increase the Kurosh rank.
+\item [(d)] The terminal level of $Ind(F_{R(U)})$ admits a free decomposition induced from the free decomposition of the terminal group of the NTQ group $\Gamma _{R(L_1)}$, $M=M_1*\ldots M_s*F$, where $F$ is a free group (possibly trivial) and $M_1,\ldots ,M_s$ are embedded into conjugates of the non-cyclic freely indecomposable factors in the free decomposition of the terminal level of $\Gamma _{R(L_1)}$.
+We replace each $M_i$ by the factor that contains it. \item [(e)] We add to $Ind(F_{R(U)})$ from bottom to top all the QH subgroups of $\Gamma _{R(L_1)}$ that have non-trivial intersection with $Ind(\Gamma _{R(U)})$, do not have free variables, the corresponding level of $Ind(\Gamma _{R(U)}$ intersects non-trivially some of their adjacent vertex groups, and their addition decreases the Kurosh rank.